arnauddesombre/Python-Utilities/README.md

 <b>compare dijkstra & a-star.py</b><br>
 Compare performance of Dijkstra, bidirectional Dijkstra, A\* algorithm, and Bellman-Ford, using a N * N square where roads are all vertical and all horizontal lines.<br>

+<b>compare dijkstra & a-star [roadmap].py</b><br>
+Compare performance of Dijkstra, bidirectional Dijkstra, and A\* algorithm, using real world maps (links and instructions are in the file).<br>

-This is not a "utility" file, just a performance and calibration tool.
+These are not a "utility" files, just performance and calibration tools.

 ----------